Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 Gentle parenting is a powerful catalyst for nurturing high self-efficacy and fostering independence in children.
 Thus, by acknowledging their capabilities and providing appropriate support, gentle parents empower their children to navigate the world with confidence.

 But independence is the butterfly that comes out from the cocoon of radical dependence.
-So, gentle parents are accepting that they cannot force, rush, train or teach a caterpillar into a butterfly every day, and every night, one day at a time.
+Gentle parents are accepting that they cannot force, rush, train or teach a caterpillar to become a butterfly before it is ready.

-One key aspect of gentle parenting is recognizing the importance of allowing children to make age-appropriate choices and decisions.
+One key aspect of gentle parenting is recognising the importance of allowing children to make age-appropriate choices and decisions.

 People share the common example of allowing a toddler to choose between two outfits and how it helps develop their decision-making skills and instils a sense of autonomy and ownership over their lives.